cbarber-silver/CFG-Zero-star/README.md

 ⚡️ [Huggingface demo](https://huggingface.co/spaces/weepiess2383/CFG-Zero-Star) now supports text-to-image generation with SD3 and SD3.5.

+💰 Bonus tip: You can even use pure zero-init (zeroing out the prediction of the first step) as a quick test—if it improves your flow-matching model a lot, it might not be fully trained yet.

 ## 🔥 Update and News
 - [2025.03.26] 🔥 Supported by [Wan2.1GP](https://github.com/deepbeepmeep/Wan2GP) now!
 - [2025.03.25] Paper|Demo|Code have been officially released.